markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Lights.md

 });
 ```

-You need to have completed the setup for remote GPIO access on the Yun - see [[Arduino Yun Remote GPIO]].
+You need to set up the Yun for [using AutobahnJS](Arduino Yun AutobahnJS Setup), including setting up Firmata on the MCU part of the Yun.

 Transfer `lights_yun.js` onto the Yun, e.g. by doing